scalameta/metals/docs/editors/new-editor.md

 - method: `metals/didFocusTextDocument`
 - params: `string`, the URI of the document where the focused was moved to.

+### `metals/executeClientCommand`

+The Metals execute client command is sent from the server to the client to trigger an action inside the editor.
+This notification is a copy of the `workspace/executeCommand` except

+- execute client command is a notification, not a request
+- execute client command is initiated from the server, not the client

+See [Metals client command] for the list of supported client commands.

+_Notification_:

+- method: `metals/executeClientCommand`
+- params: `ExecuteCommandParams`, as defined in LSP.

 ## Language Server Protocol